 There are many different reasons why patients come to us for their breast revision procedure.
 Examples of motives include experiencing capsular contracture (a condition in which the scar tissue around a breast implant hardens), bottoming out, implant rupture, or lateral displacement of implants, as well as an interest in implant exchange or the desire to increase or decrease the implant size.
 Regardless of the reason or need for your breast revision surgery, we will customize a treatment plan that best addresses your needs and goals.

-For more information about breast revision surgery, or to schedule a complimentary consultation with Dr. Hankins or Dr. Sohn, please contact our office today.
+For more information about breast revision surgery, or to schedule a complimentary consultation with Dr. Hankins, Dr. Sohn or Dr. Jaiswal, please contact our office today.

 Breast Revision Consultation